 Dinan is still surrounded by impressive city walls dating from the 13th century, when it was the Dukes of Brittany territory and you can still notice, in the design of the city, the conception of the society itself that was called feudal society with the three social classes known as the Clergy, the Nobility and the “Third World” (everyone that was not part of the Clergy and the Nobility).

 On the way back to Nantes you will stop in Rennes the capital city of Brittany.

 You will enjoy with your private guide a walking tour of the historical and classified center of the capital city of Brittany.
 You will see one of the highest density of timber frame buildings.

 In 1720 a big fire was set in the streets of Rennes, it lasted 6 days and destroyed 40% of the city.
 Gabriel, the architect of the Concorde Square in Paris redesigned most of the areas after that terrible fire.

 You will also have the opportunity, only on Saturday morning, to get an amazingly effervescent prospective of the city during the market “Des Lices”, the second biggest food market in France.
 300 regional producers and 10 000 people meet every Saturday in this former medieval jousting place.

-OPTIONAL (wine and cheese, Brittany whyskie and oysters, cider…Tasting in a wine store)
+OPTIONAL (tasting wine and cheese, Brittany whyskie and oysters, cider…)